YvesStraten/dotfiles/README.md

-# my-nvim-conf
+# dotfiles
-Just a repository with my neovim config
+Just a repository with my configs
-- Packer setup
-- Keybinds
-- Plugins!